 Tramadol is a painkiller that is both powerful and addictive.
 Unfortunately, it was once thought to be tame enough to be substituted for other opioids when possible.
 However, many overlooked the addictive possibilities that still exist in tramadol.
 What is tramadol, exactly?
 Explore the dangers and risks of this prescription drug, as well as how you can fight back against a tramadol addiction.

-Tramadol is a prescription painkiller that falls within the class known as opioid analgesics.
-In fact, as the name suggests, tramadol is an opiate drug.
+Tramadol is a schedule four prescription painkiller that falls within the class known as opioid analgesics.
+As the name suggests, tramadol is an opiate drug.
 That means that chemically, it has a lot in common with substances like heroin or opium.
 When the body breaks down tramadol, it becomes an even more potent substance known as M1 or O-desmethyltramadol.

 Tramadol works by impacting the way the brain feels pain.
-Moreover, it essentially blocks the feelings of pain, causing users to feel more comfortable after suffering from accidents, injuries, or chronic pain.
+Moreover, it essentially blocks feelings of pain, causing users to feel more comfortable after suffering from accidents, injuries, or chronic pain.
 Tramadol typically comes in pill or tablet form, and it is available in varying strengths.
-However, it’s also available as an extended release tablet, which means that users don’t have to take it as often.
+However, it’s also available as an extended-release tablet, which means that users don’t have to take it as often.

 What are the Side Effects of Tramadol?

 Some of the side effects of tramadol are: